turingschool-projects/MentorSHIP/README.md

 * `bundle exec rspec`

 ### Important notes for seed file
 * to populate the seed file with mentors we hit the Census API with a unique access token.
-This token expires every 90 days the current token was generated on 02/08/2017 If you are trying to run `rake db:seed` after 05/08/2017 you will need to OAuth in first and get a new access token.
+This token expires every 90 days.
+The current token was generated on 02/08/2017.
+If you are trying to run `rake db:seed` after 05/08/2017 you will need to OAuth in first and get a new access token.
 We have set up the seed to take an environment variable.
 We recommend using the figaro gem to help set up the `appication.yml` file.

 ## Endpoints